GregoryBWilson/stock-analysis/Written_Report_Challenge2 - WIP.md

     Application.Calculation = xlCalculationAutomatic
     Application.ScreenUpdating = True

-    It makes an amzing difference, both in time and visual program performance.
+    It makes an amazing difference, both in time and visual program performance.

 ## 2 Analysis and Observations
 <!-- Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script. -->

 ### 2.1 Analysis of 2017 Stocks

-The analysis of the database included a significant number of projects in the theatre category and most of those were from the subcategory plays.
-The campaign for the play Fever that was launched in June may have been slightly late.
-In the graphs x.x and x.y below you can see that May appears to be the best time of year to have a successful campaign.
-This is particularly true when you analyse the success and failure ratio - the decline from May to the end of the year is significant.
-You will also notice that while the success rises from January to May it is not as steep of a rise and then you find that in May and June the largest numbers of campaigns are launched.
-I would conclude the following:
-- When you launch a campaign too early in the year it is possible that investors may be inclined to hold off to see what other opportunities may present themselves
-- If you wait too late to launch, then you are likely to find that many investors have already committed their funds to another project
+Looking at table 2.1 below you can see that this was a banner year for green energy.
+Here are some take aways that Steve had for consideration of the DAQO New Engergy Corp (DQ) stock in comparison to other stock in the same market:

+- DQ was the highest preforming stock in 2017, significantly out performing the average stock
+- DQ was the least traded stock of comparable green energy stocks
+- The highest trading stock SPWR had a postive return however it was one one of the poorest performing green stocks

 ![This is a sheenshot form stock the 2017 performance from VBA_Challenge.xlsm spreadsheet](Resources/StockAnalysis2017.png "Table 2.1 - 2017 Stock Analysis")
 **Table 2.1 - 2017 Stock Analysis"**